gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 3. Design a Youtube / Facebook like button service

 * A single counter that needs to be updated by many threads always creates contention.
-* Addition to counter needs to be atomic making it difficult to scale.
+* Addition operation needs to be atomic making it difficult to scale.

 ### Design a Build Management service